xkollar/xkollar.github.io/data/posts/2026-07-31-pizza-time.markdown

-At this point you can visualize BFS-style discovery of a lattice-shaped graph that has nodes for all sub-multi-sets, edges represent adding a element, annotated with the element, count (how many ways we can travel it from the root) and marginal contribution of that element for to the source node.
+At this point you can visualize BFS-style discovery of a lattice-shaped graph that has nodes for all sub-multi-sets, edges represent adding an element, annotated with the element, count (how many ways we can travel it from the root) and marginal contribution of that element for the source node.